Excel User Defined Function (Table of Contents)

 Step 2: Define a new FUNCTION procedure with the name as TriangleArea.
 This name will be used to find this function in Excel.

-Since it is a FUNCTION procedure, we need to set the arguments that are needed to calculate the triangle area while defining the function.
+Since it is a FUNCTION procedure, we must set the arguments to calculate the triangle area while defining the function.

 Step 3: After TriangleArea, mention height and base as two arguments to this function in the bracket.
 These are the mandatory arguments.
-Meaning, the user needs to provide values for height and base in order to calculate the area for a triangle.
-The FUNCTION procedure is now complete (you can see the End Function clause), and we can write pieces/lines of code within this procedure.
+The user needs to provide values for height and base to calculate a triangle’s area.
+The FUNCTION procedure is complete (you can see the End Function clause), and we can write pieces/lines of code within this procedure.

 Step 4: Now, we will write a code that will return the area for a triangle when we provide the height and base values within this procedure.
-Since the area of the triangle is formulated as we will formulate it under the code as well as assign it to TriangleArea.
+Since the area of the triangle is formulated as we will formulate it under the code and assign it to TriangleArea.

-Step 5: In cell C2, start typing the formula =TriangleArea(A2, B2) in order to compute the area of a triangle and provide height and base as an argument to the same formula.
+Step 5: In cell C2, start typing the formula =TriangleArea(A2, B2) to compute the area of a triangle and provide height and base as an argument to the same formula.

 Step 6: Close the parentheses to complete the formula and press Enter key to see the area of a triangle with height 12 and base 7.5.

-Drag the formula to get the area for second and third values of height and base.
+Drag the formula to get the area for the second and third values of height and base.

 Example #2 – User Defined Function to Square any Number

 Suppose we want the squared value of any number (integer or float).
-There is no such function that gives you the squared value for any number.
+No such function gives you the squared value for any number.
 Let’s create one that can do the task for you in Excel.

 Step 1: In the same module, start defining a new FUNCTION procedure for squaring a number with the name SquareNum.